Density-Adaptive Kernel based Efficient Reranking Approaches for Person Reidentification: Our Proposals: Density-Adaptive Kernel based Reranking

 \subsubsection{Efficiency of inv-DAKR and bi-DAKR}

-The efficiency of inv-DAKR and bi-DAKR for re-ranking comes from the facts that the radical symmetry in kernel function formulation with the help of a density-adaptive parameter $\sigma_j$ (which could be pre-computed in advance) reduced the redundant computation in sorting.
-Note that in bi-DAKR, only a density-adaptive parameter $\sigma_i$ needs to be computed at the testing phase.
-For clarity, we list the detailed computation complexity of inv-DAKR and bi-DAKR compared to the baselines ($k$-NN, $k$-INN and $k$-RNN) in Table \ref{tab:Time-Complexity}.
-The comparison on times costs will also be provided in experiments.
+The efficiency of inv-DAKR and bi-DAKR for reranking comes from the fact that the radial symmetry of the kernel function formulation with the help of a density-adaptive parameter $\sigma_j$ (which can be computed in advance) reduces the redundant computation cost during sorting.
+Note that in bi-DAKR, only the density-adaptive parameter $\sigma_i$ needs to be computed during the testing phase.
+Therefore, the calculation process of our proposals can be separated into two parts: an \textit{offline} part and an \textit{online} part.
+Specifically, for inv-DAKR and bi-DAKR, all of the sample-specific scales $\sigma_j$ for each sample $\y_j$ in the gallery set $\Y$ can be calculated in advance at offline phase (Eq.\eqref{eq:re-id-kernel-sigma-j}).
+Then, for each new probe $\x$, it only needs to deal with the operations related to $\x$, such as Eq.\eqref{eq:re-id-kernel} for inv-DAKR, or Eq.\eqref{eq:re-id-kernel-sigma-i} and Eq.\eqref{eq:re-id-bilateral-meltout} for bi-DAKR.
+Therefore, the calculational complexity is also separated into an \textit{offline} part and an \textit{online} part.
+For clarity, we list the detailed computational complexity of inv-DAKR and bi-DAKR compared to the baselines ($k$-NN, $k$-INN and $k$-RNN) in Table \ref{tab:Time-Complexity}.
+The comparison of the time costs will also be provided from experiments in Section~\ref{sec:time cost}.